mohan08p/kodekloud-engineer/DevOps Engineer/Docker/Save. Load and Transfer Docker Image/solution.md

 #### Save.
 Load and Transfer Docker Image

-We have to archieve the docker image created on one server and copy it to another server and load the same docker imageon it.
+We have to archieve the docker image created on one server and copy it to another server and load the same docker image on it.
 Here, Docker `save` and `load` commands will be useful.
 The same will be applicable in real use case where there is no active internet connectivity and you want to run docker applications.

-SSH to App server 1 abd use the `docker save` command to image to a tar archive using the following command,
+SSH to App server 1 and use the `docker save` command to image to a tar archive using the following command,

     docker save demo:xfusion > demo.tar